troyleft. - Submerged

 Manifest

-October 23rd, 2019
+23 October 2019

 The end?

-I'm done being a mixing engineer.
+I'm done being a recording engineer.
 I still use that skillset, but that role is not for me anymore.
 My social media has mixed messaging and I want to clear them up.
 A great deal of where I am today is owed to recording and mixing music.
 That path has brought me a lot of great music, memories, and friendships.
 I really value the perspective afforded to me, and I hope to keep giving back in any way I can.
-I got what I needed to out of this path, and I think I understand why I chose this.
+I got what I needed from that path, and I think I understand why I chose it.
 The choice to go into recording/mixing seems like an unconscious decision; when the opportunities presented themselves, and I jumped wholeheartedly, but lately it's felt like I was running away from my true intentions.
 From the start of piano lessons in 4th grade, music performance is really been the thing that's always propelled me forward.
 The words eluded me at the time, but pulling strange shapes made out of sound and manifesting them back into reality is what it feels like to be grounded in myself.

 Re: boot

-September 23rd, 2018
+23 September 2018

 Lego bricks